jest-community/eslint-plugin-jest/README.md

 available, meaning its safe to include them in shared configs that could be used on JavaScript and TypeScript projects.

+Also note that `unbound-method` depends on `@typescript-eslint/eslint-plugin`, as it extends the original `unbound-method` rule from that plugin.

 <!-- begin type rules list -->

 | Rule                                           | Description                                                   | Configurations | Fixable |